Blogs are the bread and butter of orthodox

 You probably know you should have multiple articles for each major topic category ready to

-go at the launch.
+go at launch.
 And while you don't have to publish them all immediately, you also

 You need to be thinking about now what happens if someone important to the blog leaves